-The content of this website has been written or gathered by Hager Law Firm, P.L.L.C. and its representatives, for informational purposes only.
-It is not intended to be and is not considered to be legal advice, nor as proposing any type of transaction.
+The content of this website has been written or gathered by Hager Law Firm, P.L.L.C.
+It’s representative, for informational purposes only.
+It is not intended to be and is not considered to be legal advice.
+Nor as proposing any type of transaction.
 Legal advice of any nature should be sought from legal counsel.

 No communication between you and Hager Law Firm, P.L.L.C. via this website should be interpreted as establishing an attorney/client relationship.
 WARNING: Do not use the applied email interface to send any privileged or confidential information.
 Internet messages can be intercepted.
 Further, we cannot maintain the confidentiality of information received outside of an attorney/client relationship.
 Confidential information about your question or problem may be communicated at a later time after an attorney/client relationship has been established.

 In order to preserve and safeguard relationships with our current and former clients, Hager Law Firm, P.L.L.C. must observe certain formalities before agreeing to represent anyone in a particular matter.